Multi-factor investing, demystified: Part 2

 3. Pitfalls of not dynamically managing a factor portfolio

-Dynamically managing a factor portfolio is especially important, Jon and Nick believe, for two reasons: the changing correlation structure over time, and crowding.
+Dynamically managing a factor portfolio is especially important, McCall and Zylkowski believe, for two reasons: the changing correlation structure over time—and crowding.

-A look back at 2016 demonstrates all-too well how time impacts a factor.
-Two years ago, a low-volatility factor looked a lot like a momentum factor.
-Today, though, a low-volatility factor looks much more like a value factor.
+Going back to the pandemic example, 2020 demonstrates all too well how time impacts a factor.
+At the beginning of 2021, a momentum factor looked a lot like a growth factor.
+Today, though, a momentum factor looks much more “balanced”.
 What does this mean?

-“In 2016, you might have thought you had access to value, momentum, quality and low volatility in a factor portfolio—in other words, that you had access to four factors.
-But, as it turns out, low volatility and value were the same.
-So, really you had two, and might have been doubling up on others,” Jon explains.
+“In 2020, you might have thought you had access to growth, momentum, quality and low volatility in a factor portfolio—in other words, that you had access to four factors.
+But, as it turns out, growth and momentum were the same.
+So, really you had two, and might have been doubling up on others,” McCall explains.

 What skills and tools are needed to make factor investing work?